BolsUA/documentation/docs/definitions/definition-of-done.md

 ### Our Definition of Done includes the following criteria:
 - Code development
 - Meets the acceptance criteria
-- Successfully passes the implemented tests
-- Code is reviewed and approved by another team member
+- The code is tested manually by another team member
 - Documentation is updated to reflect the changes